jameslawler/notes/docs/portuguese/verbs/todo/falar.md

 ## Writing Prompts

 1. Que línguas você já fala?
 Which languages can you already speak?
-2. Quais línguas você gostaria de falar no futuro?
+2. Quais as línguas que você gostaria de falar no futuro?
 What languages would you like to speak in the future?
 3. Com quem você mais conversou durante a escola?
 Who did you talk with most during school?